Four students raising their hand in a classroom while the teacher gestures as one of them

 Workshop Dates:

-Description: This workshop will focus on Bad Bunny's “NUEVAYoL” to examine the relationship between the U.S.A. and Latin America.
-Together, we will analyze the lyrics and associated images to explore some of the history and present-day realities of the Latinx experience, especially considering manifestations of resistance.
+Description: This workshop will focus on Bad Bunny's “NUEVAYoL” to examine the relationship between the United States and Latin America.
+Together, students will analyze the lyrics and associated images to explore some of the history and present-day realities of the Latinx experience, especially considering manifestations of resistance.

-Booking Deadline: 1 week in advance of each workshop
+Booking Deadline: One week in advance of each workshop

 Mapping the Natural World in the Middle Ages